 In order to use a university booth, the registered student organization must complete an application.
 Applications are available on the Room Reservation web site.
-Active organizations in good standing can be approved for a booth use for one semester at a time.
+Registered student organizations in good standing with the Student Organization Center can be approved for a booth use for one semester at a time.

 Using booths to promote your organization is a popular option for student organizations.
 A booth is essentially a six foot table with two chairs.
 Booths can be reserved to display literature, disseminate information, raise money, and for other forms of expression.
 There are several designated spaces in the Student Union for booths.
 Please consult with SOC staff members for ideas and information about appropriate locations to place tables on campus.

 - Each table must have a sign that identifies the student organization sponsoring the table.

 - Booths must be set up thirty minutes before scheduled time

 - The organization sponsoring the table is responsible for cleaning up any litter at the end of each day.

 - The table must be staffed by a member of the sponsoring organization at all times.

 Booths are available in the locations listed below:

 - Outdoor mall/plaza (as available)